There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 Though it’s also steamed buns, don’t mistake it with the “bao” dish.
 While the latter often includes sweet or savory fillings, mantou is served plainly.
 When presented as an appetizer, this dish is often deep-fried beforehand.

-Unlike other buns, mantou can be eaten alone as their dough already contains sugar and milk, making it lightly sweet.
+Unlike other buns, mantou is enjoyed by many Chinese people as a stand-alone dessert since their dough already contains sugar and milk, making it lightly sweet.
 However, Chinese people will mainly enjoy it with condensed milk or thick dipping sauce.

 These rolls look as beautiful as their other name: Flower buns.
 There are various options to shape them into flowers, but if you are just a beginner in cooking, here is the easiest way.